Do the maths: Is there a market position from solving this hard problem?

 For most of the last two decades, carbon could not be read this way.
 The cost of the status quo, what the global system was actually paying to leave emissions unpriced, was a contested number.
 Estimates of the social cost of carbon ranged so widely, and rested on so many disputed assumptions, that no finance minister, no procurement officer, and no corporate board could put a defensible figure on what the problem was costing.
 That uncertainty was the real chokepoint.
 It kept the entire carbon debate stuck in an argument about whether the number was real, rather than what the number unlocked.

 And the authors are explicit that these figures are conservative.
 They measure GDP loss only.
 They do not capture biodiversity collapse, cultural displacement, loss of ancestral homelands, sea level rise, or the full weight of extreme weather events.
-Noah Diffenbaugh, one of the authors, put it plainly: “we haven’t accounted for impacts that aren’t captured in GDP… this makes our estimates conservative.”
-The unpriced cost is higher.
-It just hasn’t been quantified yet.
+The paper itself states that “our damage estimates will understate the total damages associated with historical and future emissions, perhaps substantially.”
+Speaking to reporters at publication, co-author Noah Diffenbaugh put it plainly:

 The second curve now has a peer-reviewed anchor.

-Pricing the status quo
+Pricing the Status Quo

 What the number does is anchor a trajectory that was previously a directional argument.
 The Burke figure is an anchor price and a liability ceiling that exerts upward pressure on every adjacent cost in the carbon stack over time.

-Every cost currently rising: mandatory climate disclosure compliance under regimes like Australia’s AASB S2, the EU Corporate Sustainability Reporting Directive, California’s SB 253, rising landfill levies, insurance premium differentials on climate-exposed assets, Scope 3 push-down from major corporate buyers, ESG claim legal exposure, is rising because the underlying systemic cost is an order of magnitude higher than anyone previously priced it.
+Every cost currently rising - mandatory climate disclosure compliance under regimes like Australia’s AASB S2, the EU Corporate Sustainability Reporting Directive, California’s SB 253, rising landfill levies, insurance premium differentials on climate-exposed assets, Scope 3 push-down from major corporate buyers, ESG claim legal exposure - is rising because the underlying systemic cost is an order of magnitude higher than anyone previously priced it.
 Burke et al. have measured the pressure that is pushing these client-level costs up.

-A few concrete figures from the paper illustrate what this trajectory looks like when translated into specific actors:
+A few concrete figures from the paper illustrate what this trajectory looks like when translated into specific actors.

 One tonne of CO₂ emitted in 1990 caused approximately US$180 in global damages by 2020.
 That same tonne will cause an additional US$1,840 through to 2100.
 The historical damage was less than 10% of the total debt.

-These numbers are conservative.
+As mentioned above, these numbers are conservative.
 They are the priced GDP component only.
 The full cost is larger, and not yet reducible to a single figure.

-The cost of solving is collapsing
+The Cost of Solving is Collapsing

 While the second curve was being priced, the first curve was falling.
-Three cost categories, monitoring, verification, and payment, historically made carbon markets expensive to build and easy to contest.
+Three cost categories - monitoring, verification, and payment - historically made carbon markets expensive to build and easy to contest.
 All three are now approaching marginal costs that round to zero.

 Payment has scaled further than most observers have registered.
 India’s UPI processed 22.64 billion transactions in March 2026, a record high and a 24% year-on-year increase in volume.
 Brazil’s Pix has onboarded 93% of the adult population and now processes more daily transactions than Visa and Mastercard combined.
 Kenya, Peru, Namibia, and Trinidad and Tobago are running on licensed derivatives of the same infrastructure.
 Outcome-linked capital can now be routed to specific populations at costs the old architecture could not match.
+Burke and colleagues themselves identify this as an open avenue, noting that “well-developed opportunities for transfer payments also exist outside the international system, such as bilateral, low-cost transfer payments to the mobile phones of low-income households in developing countries.”

-Monitoring, verification, payment.
+Monitoring, verification, and payment.
 Three pillars.
 All three have crossed the threshold where cost is no longer the binding constraint.

 Put both curves in the same frame and a specific claim becomes possible for the first time.

 The cost of the status quo in carbon is priced at roughly US$1,013 per tonne globally, rising, and conservative.
-The cost of verifying, monitoring, and contracting against a tonne has fallen to a level where the architecture to deliver a priced, verified unit, one tonne verified and reported, one asset tracked with full material provenance, one disclosure-ready procurement decision, is commercially deliverable at a cost well below what the system is already absorbing.
+The cost of verifying, monitoring, and contracting against a tonne has fallen to a level where the architecture to deliver a priced, verified unit – one tonne verified and reported, one asset tracked with full material provenance, one disclosure‑ready procurement decision – is commercially deliverable at a cost well below what the system is already absorbing.

 For the first time, a market position in carbon can be calculated.
 The number is large, the number is global, and the number is conservative.

-Calculating the market is the first step, not the solution
+Calculating the Market is the First Step, Not the Solution

 An important qualification: a calculable market position is not the same as a solved problem.
 What the calculation establishes is that it is now commercially viable for the market to solve the problem, at a cost below what the system is already paying to leave it unsolved.
 That is a necessary condition.
 It is not a sufficient one.